Durell spoke with Andrew Molina of the D.School about Hack Foster Care, sponsored by Microsoft. Listen to the podcast here.

-We have worked with a wide variety of clients including Fortune 500 companies, government organizations, universities, and schools.
+We have worked with a wide variety of clients including Fortune 500 companies, governments, foundations, nonprofits, universities, and schools.

 Led executives from Oracle and Spanish companies, including Inditex (world’s largest fashion company), Telefónica (world’s 6th largest telephone company), and Santander (EU’s largest bank) through the design thinking process in order to leverage their unique business positions to create new product solutions to anticipated challenges facing commuters in 2020.